alyzukas/departure_delay/README.md

 ---

-## Acknowledgements (ADD)
+## Acknowledgements

 - Tools/libraries used:
-    -  pandas
+    -  Ggplot2: Imported for data visualization
-    -  NumPy
+    - Dplyr: Used for data manipulation in R. Such as the filter, select, muttate, arrange, and summarize functions
-    - matplotlib.pyplot
+    - Tidyr: Used for tidying and reshaping data
-    - seaborns grid modeling
+    - Tibble: Installed modern data frames for R
-    - statsmodels.formula.api
+    - Forcats: Imported for categorical/factor data manipulation
-    - statsmodels.api
+    - Lubridate: Used to work with date and time
-- Tutorials or papers referenced: DATA 5100 Class modules
+- Tutorials or papers referenced: DATA 5300 Class modules
-- Inspiration or collaborators: Dr Fischer
+- Inspiration or collaborators: Dr Slaughter